lohitpt252003/OOPS/c++/README.md

 Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code in the form of procedures (often known as methods).

+## Pillars of OOP

+Object-Oriented Programming is built on four main principles, often called the pillars of OOP:

+1.  **Encapsulation**: This is the bundling of data (attributes) and methods that operate on the data into a single unit, a class.
+It restricts direct access to some of an object's components, which is a means of preventing accidental interference and misuse of the data.
+Access control (public, private, protected) is the mechanism to achieve encapsulation.

+2.  **Abstraction**: Abstraction means hiding the complex implementation details and showing only the essential features of the object.
+It helps in managing complexity by allowing us to focus on what an object does instead of how it does it.
+For example, a driver of a car doesn't need to know the internal workings of the engine to drive it.

+3.  **Inheritance**: This is a mechanism where a new class (derived or child class) inherits properties and behaviors (methods) from an existing class (base or parent class).
+It promotes code reusability and establishes a relationship between the classes.

+4.  **Polymorphism**: This is the ability of an object to take on many forms.
+In OOP, it allows objects of different classes to be treated as objects of a common superclass.
+The most common use of polymorphism in OOP is when a parent class reference is used to refer to a child class object.
+This can be achieved through function overloading (compile-time polymorphism) and virtual functions (runtime polymorphism).

 ## Why is OOP Necessary?

 OOP offers several benefits, including: